University of Exeter: Penryn Campus

 The Penryn Campus is a campus of the university in Penryn, Cornwall.
 The campus is part of the Combined Universities in Cornwall project, and is shared with Falmouth University.
 University of Exeter departments on the site include the internationally renowned Camborne School of Mines, whose graduates are highly sought after by mining and civil engineering industries as well as the renewable energy sector.
 Other departments at Penryn include the rapidly growing Centre for Ecology and Conservation (CEC), the Environment and Sustainability Institute (ESI), and the Institute of Cornish Studies.

 Built in 2015, the Business School is based in the SERSF Building on our Penryn Campus.
-The building features a specially designed area for business engagement called ‘The Collaboratory’, and hosts the new BSc Business and Environment course.
+The building features a specially designed area for business engagement called 'The Collaboratory', and hosts the new BSc Business and Environment course.

 The campus is set in 100 acre of countryside, but close to the towns of Penryn and Falmouth.
 The campus has a population of around 4,000 students.
-All the Cornwall departments are constitutionally parts of departments also represented at the University's Exeter campuses, including the Camborne School of Mines, which is part of the College of Engineering, Mathematics and Physical Sciences.
+All the Cornwall departments are constitutionally parts of departments also represented at the university's Exeter campuses, including the Camborne School of Mines, which is part of the Department of Earth and Environmental Sciences.

 A driving force behind Cornish concentrated research is that of the Institute of Cornish Studies, directed by Dr Garry Tregidga.
 It seeks to promote a greater knowledge of historical and contemporary Cornwall with a particular emphasis on the use of oral history through the Cornish Audio Visual Archive (CAVA) which is based at the institute.

-Cornwall Council is building the Tremough Innovation Centre (TIC) on land adjacent to the campus, with the aim of enabling existing and start-up companies to grow and thrive.
+Cornwall Council built the Tremough Innovation Centre (TIC) on land adjacent to the campus, with the aim of enabling existing and start-up companies to grow and thrive.